void-ppc/void-ppc-docs/README.md

 This is for the packages currently covered in the binary repository, it does not necessarily reflect what is *possible* or currently working if you build it yourself.

+There are comprehensive statistics available at https://void-power.octaforge.org/stats.html.
+For something more condensed:

 #### ppc64le glibc

 - [x] `base-chroot`